oracle/truffleruby/doc/contributor/benchmarking.md

 Output is iterations per second, printed roughly every second (more frequently for the first few iterations).

-THe best way to set JVM options here is to use `JAVA_OPTS`.
+The best way to set JVM options here is to use `JAVA_OPTS`.

 # Benchmarking without Graal